 When to use this Flow type

-- When you simply want to load CSV files that already exist in the cloud storage into the Snowflake, without applying any transformations or transferring files over the network.
+- When you simply want to load flat (CSV) or semi-structured (JSON, Avro, Parquet) files that already exist in the local or cloud storage into the Snowflake, without applying any transformations or transferring files over the network.

-- When you want to load CSV files created by the CDC Flow that saves files to the cloud storage.
+- When you want to load CSV or JSON files created by the CDC Flow.

 How it works

-- The Flow reads the names of all files matching the wildcard in the specific bucket or blob.
+- The Flow reads the names of all files matching the wildcard in the specific location.
 It can traverse the subfolders as well.

 - The Flow calculates the destination table names based on the source file names.